Leo Kanner: Career at the Johns Hopkins University and Johns Hopkins Hospital

 Beyond his revolutionary clinical research, Kanner's concern for the mentally ill manifested as social activism for which he is also remembered today.
 In the 1930s, a group of lawyers and judges arranged for 166 state-institutionalized, mentally ill residents to be released and assigned as unpaid domestic servants for affluent families around Baltimore.
 The release of these patients was justified through the Habeas Corpus writs and the claim to familial rights.
 Out of his own concern, Kanner decided to track down the 166 patients and found them plagued with a variety of dreadful outcomes such as STDs, tuberculosis, prostitution, imprisonment, institutionalization, and even death.
 Kanner reported that the 166 released patients had a total of 165 children, many of whom became orphans or died due to neglect.
-Kanner's report on these patients, "Scheme to Get Morons to Work in Homes Free Charged," made the headlines of The Baltimore Sun and The Washington Post in 1938.
+Kanner's report on these patients, "Scheme to Get Morons to Work in Homes Free Charged", made the headlines of The Baltimore Sun and The Washington Post in 1938.
 The publicity helped spark community action and led to the better treatment of the mentally ill.
 Apart from his social activism for the mentally ill, during the run-up to World War II, Kanner was instrumental in rescuing hundreds of Jewish physicians from the horrors of the Nazis by relocating them to work in the United States.
 He and his wife opened their home to many of these European refugees.

-Beginning in 1938, Kanner observed eleven of his patients and chronicled the lives and behavioral characteristics of the children in his seminal paper, "Autistic Disturbances of Affective Contact," published in 1943.
-In this landmark publication, Kanner describes these children, all born in the 1930s, as living very disparate lives, but appearing to share something he labeled as "infantile autism," which is now simply known as autism.
+Beginning in 1938, Kanner observed eleven of his patients and chronicled the lives and behavioral characteristics of the children in his seminal paper, "Autistic Disturbances of Affective Contact", published in 1943.
+In this landmark publication, Kanner describes these children, all born in the 1930s, as living very disparate lives, but appearing to share something he labeled as "infantile autism", which is now simply known as autism.
 Later on, Kanner served as the Chief of Child Psychiatry at Johns Hopkins until his retirement from the position in 1959 and attaining the position of Emeritus.
 He was replaced by Leon Eisenberg.
 After retirement, Kanner continued to publish papers regarding autism until 1973.
-Moreover, he served as a Visiting Professor at Stanford University, the University of Wisconsin, and the University of Minnesota, and ran an active consulting practice until a few years before his passing.
+Moreover, he served as a visiting professor at Stanford University, the University of Wisconsin, and the University of Minnesota, and ran an active consulting practice until a few years before his passing.

 Research

 Studies of autism

-Kanner expressed a great deal of concern about the usual mistreatment of mentally disabled children.
-He expressed concern about a society where intellectual haves look down on the intellectual have-nots, which led many to look down on the mentally deficient child as an object of adult manipulations rather than as a human being who reacts to affection and hostility, to acceptance and rejection, to approval and disapproval, to patience and irritability as any other child would.
-This led to his major work in 1943, "Autistic Disturbances of Affective Contact," published in 1943.
+Kanner expressed a great deal of concern about the usual mistreatment of neurodivergent children.
+He expressed concern about a society where 'intellectual haves' look down on the 'intellectual have-nots', which led many to look down on the child with intellectual disability as an object of adult manipulations rather than as a human being who reacts to affection and hostility, to acceptance and rejection, to approval and disapproval, to patience and irritability as any other child would.
+This led to his major work in 1943, "Autistic Disturbances of Affective Contact", published in 1943.
 In this paper, Kanner characterizes eleven cases, 3 girls and 8 boys, and would later call his observations 'autism'.